ideal-lab5/tidebound/README.md

 # Tidebound

-Tidebound is a peer-to-peer web3 game set in a flooded world controlled by the tides.
-Players are subject to the random wills of the tides which they must overcome to recover the world.
-It uses randomness from the IDN Randomness beacon.
+Tidebound is a **fully decentralized**, peer-to-peer web3 game.
+It is an 'autonomous world' set in a flooded apocalypse where layers are subject to the random wills of the tides.
+They must overcome to recover the world.

+Tidebound is powered by verifiable randomness from the IDN Randomness beacon.
+It uses an orbitDB backend.

 ## Build